twinstar6980/Twinning.Documentation/english/usage.md

 ## Forwarding file

 The tool is designed to primarily handle file objects in external storage space.
 The term ⌈ **forwarding** ⌋ refers to launching the tool with the path to the file object as an additional argument.
-Forwarding can be done through startup scripts, system extension provided by the forwarder module, etc.
+You can forward the file by passing arguments through the command line.

 The file object to be processed is forwarded to the tool, and when the tool is launched, the available methods are listed according to the type of that file object, and the user can enter the serial number of the method to be executed.